 - Las Vegas Hilton at Resorts World (5-star rating)

 - Best Western Plus Henderson Hotel (relax by the pool)

 - Grand Canyon Helicopter Tour With Champagne Toast (likely to sell out)

 - Las Vegas Helicopter Night Flight With Optional VIP Transportation (very popular)

 - Grand Canyon West Rim Bus Tour & Hoover Dam Photo Stop With Optional Skywalk (very popular)

-- Extended Grand Canyon West Rim Air-Only Helicopter Tour
+- Grand Canyon West Rim Luxury Helicopter Tour (very popular)

 - 51 Las Vegas things to do